addulac/phd/source/12_networks.md

 ## Network properties
 \label{sec:network_property}

-We will first provide some basic definitions use throughout the manuscript, and then recall some of the properties found in real-world networks.
+We will first provide some basic definitions used throughout the manuscript, and then recall some of the properties found in real-world networks.
 The table \ref{table:net_terms} recall the basic terminology of networks analysis.

 \begin{table}
 \centering